Fight against the emerald ash borer

 The treatment must be applied between June 15 and August 31.

 To qualify for the grant

-- 1. Contact the Public Works Department at 514 630-1230 to have your ash trees inspected.
-If the need for treatment is confirmed, a company selected by the City will perform the treatment at the agreed price.
-Any other company qualified to perform the preventive treatment may be selected, following the same procedure and subject to the same price.
+If the need for treatment is confirmed, a company selected by the City will apply the treatment at the agreed rate.
+Any other firm qualified to apply the preventive treatment can be selected, using the same procedure and the same rate.

-- 2. Send the receipt confirming payment to the Public Works Department, which will handle issue of the grant by email to the person named on the receipt.
+- 2. Send the receipt confirming payment to the Public Works Department, which will issue the grant by email to the person whose name appears on the receipt.

 Public Works Department

 Pointe-Claire QC H9R 3J3

 Replacement of ash trees on private property